assghard/aes-file-encription/README.md

 This library makes it easier for users who are only interested in encrypting and decrypting .aes files with passwords.
 Other technicalities such as file structure, versions & encryption keys are transparent to the user.

-##Requirements
-1. PHP 5
-2. An AES 256 bit Encryption Implementation (you can use the included mcrypt implementation or some other) If you don't have mcrypt available, you only need to implement the AES256Implementation interface using whatever library you want.

-##Usage (see example_usage.php)
-1. Include the AESCryptFileLib.php class
-2. Construct an instance of the library using an AES256 implementation
-3. Call the public functions

 ##Compatibility
 This library writes version 2 of the file specification defined at https://www.aescrypt.com/aes_file_format.html Backwards compatibility with the older two versions (reading old .aes files) is untested.
 Output .aes files are fully compatible with any software using the AES Crypt standard file format.

-##To do
-1. Test reading files stored in version 0 and 1 formats.

-##License
-I believe that open source software should be free for everyone and non restrictive.
-My code is based on a completely free to use open source file format which I did not invent.
-I will choose MIT since it seems to be the least restrictive license out there.